 You can check which grass verges are cut and when a cut is next due by visiting

-Please note that Continental Landscapes Ltd are unable to answer enquiries from residents.
-Should you need assistance please contact us by emailing
+Continental Landscapes Ltd are unable to answer enquiries from residents.
+If you need any help, contact us by emailing

 firstname.lastname@example.org or calling 0113 378 6002.

 Quick guide to grounds maintenance

 For a simple guide to grass cutting and weed spraying on pavements, please read our

 Ground maintenance guide (PDF 923KB).

 In some areas we cut the grass less often to make those areas better for wildlife.

 Letting grass grow longer has many benefits for local wildlife including: